tsuff446/AssassinWebApp/README.md

 .
 The third line is password
 .
 The fourth line is the name of the database you want to store the information on

+Then, change the admin password in admin_password.txt This is the ID that the admin (who cannot play) will log in with on the main page to give them access to the admin page If you leave this file empty, then anyone will be able to access the page (which could be useful for debugging purposes)

 When users go to the website for the first time, they are prompted to sign in/ sign up.
 ![View of homepage](readme_images/homepage.png)